glamothe/simulated_tempering/README.md

 The goal was to implement a new bioinformatics method (in this case, simulated tempering) found in the literature.

-# Python Simulated Tempering
+# Python Simulated Tempering -- Sep 2016
-# 2016

 Author : Gilles LAMOTHE

 References : Nguyen 2013, Park 2007

 # REQUIREMENTS

 python v.
-2.7
+2.7.1

 gromacs v.
 5.0.5

 python modules : math, numpy, re, shutil, filinput,
 		 os, subprocess, shlex, optparse